joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6370411/2025/05/20/ange-postecoglou-tottenham-europa/

 **Leafs captain Auston Matthews played through injury all season, won't need surgery**\
-`Maple Leafs captain did not comment on specifics about the injury, but said it was a "very tough season."`\
+`The Maple Leafs' captain did not comment on specifics about the injury, but said it was a "very tough season."`\
 https://nytimes.com/athletic/6370315/2025/05/20/maple-leafs-auston-matthews-injury-nhl-playoffs/

 **Spike Lee May Be in Cannes, but His Heart Is Courtside With the Knicks**\